 Set up a Validator Node

-To become a validator on the Entangle blockchain network, you'll need to follow a series of steps that involve setting up your node, creating a wallet, configuring your system, and finally creating and launching your validator node.
-This guide will walk you through these steps in detail.
+Becoming a validator on the EIB involves setting up your node, creating a wallet, configuring your system, and finally launching your validator node.
+This guide will walk you through these steps in detail to help you get started.

 Hardware Prerequisites